 How to add Believable Background Blur in Photoshop

-In this tutorial, I’ll show you step-by-step how to add believable background blur in Photoshop.
+I often get asked “how do I make my backgrounds blurry?”
+While the best (and easiest) way is in camera using a wide aperture, sometimes it’s fun to experiment with editing, too.
+So, in this tutorial I’ll show you step-by-step how to add believable background blur in Photoshop.
 If you’d prefer a video tutorial on the process, click here.

 Step 1.
 Duplicate your background layer